Lesson 6: ml5.js Serial

 4. Why not embedded machine learning?

-2. Recognizing human poses with PoseNet
+2. Recognizing human poses with BodyPose

-3. Example p5.js + ml5.js PoseNet demo
+1. Example p5.js + ml5.js BodyPose demo

 3. Building our first ml5.js + Arduino app: NoseTracker

-2. Building the Arduino side
+1. Building the Arduino side

-3. Video demonstration of NoseTracker
+2. Video demonstration of NoseTracker

 4. Introducing FlappyNose

-5. Resources
+7. Resources

-In this lesson, we will extend our learning on web serial and p5.js to incorporate a machine learning (ML) framework called ml5.js.
+In this lesson, we will extend our learning on Web Serial and p5.js to incorporate a machine learning (ML) framework called ml5.js.
 While integrating machine learning into our designs may seem intimidating, just as p5.js makes it easier to play and experiment with interactive graphics in JavaScript so too does ml5.js make it easier to play and experiment with machine learning.
 It’s really quite amazing!

-For example, with only a few lines of JavaScript code and some slight modifications to our FlappyBird.ino Arduino sketch (updated to FlappyBirdSerialIn.ino), we can play FlappyBird with our nose using a real-time web camera stream and ml5’s PoseNet library.
+For example, with only a few lines of JavaScript code and some slight modifications to our FlappyBird.ino Arduino sketch (updated to FlappyBirdSerialIn.ino), we can play FlappyBird with our nose using a real-time web camera stream and ml5’s BodyPose library.

 Video.
-Playing Flappy Bird on the Arduino Leonardo by using my nose using p5.js, ml5.js, and web serial.
-The p5.js app is called Nose Tracker (p5.js online editor, GitHub live page, GitHub code).
+Playing Flappy Bird on the Arduino Leonardo by tracking my nose position using p5.js, ml5.js, and Web Serial.
+The p5.js app is called NoseTracker (p5.js online editor, GitHub live page, GitHub code).
 The Arduino sketch is FlappyBirdSerialIn.ino.
+Note: this video was created using ml5.js v0.12 with PoseNet; the current lesson uses ml5.js v1.x with BodyPose, but the behavior is the same.

 In this lesson, we’ll show how to do this and more.
 But first, let’s start with some background on machine learning frameworks before diving into ml5.js and ml5+Arduino more specifically.